shlienlab/raccoon/docs/clustering.rst

 to find the absolute minimum, and the results heavily depend on how extensive the search is.
 For exploratory runs, with a low number of search points, Grid Search is preferred.
 Differential Evolution should be the default choice when resources for a detailed search are available.

+Selecting :code:`htune` will allow you to run a hyperparametrs search with Tune_.
+Again, the number of maximum candidate points to evaluate can be set with :code:`search_candid`, but the search will stop automatically after a few iterations if a plateau is reached.
+Any `search algorithm`_ included in Ray can be provided through :code:`suggest`.
+If none are provided, Tree Parzen Estimators (TPE) with Hyperopt_ will be used.

 Dynamic Mesh
 ------------